fscpscollaborative/fscps.ascii/README.md

-# fscps.ascii
+﻿# fscps.ascii

-Convert text to ASCII
+This module contains the functions used to convert text to the ASCII Art.